 It is recommended that an effective data management policy team include top executives to lead in order for governance and accountability to be enforced.
 In many organizations, the Chief Information Officer (CIO) and other senior management can demonstrate their understanding of the importance of data management by either authoring or supporting directives that will be used to govern and enforce data standards.

-The following are some of the considerations to consider in a data management policy:
+Considerations to consider in a data management policy

 - Enterprise data is not owned by any individual or business unit, but is owned by the enterprise